khovarthan/ORM/README.md

 Create a superuser with full access rights to all models and data through the admin interface.

 ### STEP 7:
-Apply the migration files of the created app to the database
+Apply the migration files of tcreated app to the database

 ### STEP 8:
 Execute Django admin using localhost and create details for 10 entries